-The MIT Aeronautics and Astronautics Department teams, groups, and clubs offer excellent opportunities for activities with peers who share common interests and enthusiasm.
+AeroAstro teams, groups, and clubs offer excellent opportunities for activities with peers who share common interests and enthusiasm.

 The MIT AIAA chapter is a student-run organization that coordinates many activities geared towards students majoring in aeronautics and astronautics.
 These activities include an internship colloquium, research talks, company visits, student-faculty social events, and a paper airplane contest.

 The MIT DBF team is composed mostly of undergraduate students, but also open to graduate students, who compete in the annual AIAA Design/Build/Fly competition.
 The competition involves designing, manufacturing, testing, and operating a radio controlled aircraft to meet mission specifications as specified in the competition rules.
 Students on the MIT DBF team learn and practice some or all of the following: lightweight composite layups; practical structural, aerodynamic, and power system design and construction; use of CAD/FEA/drawing software such as SolidWorks; machining; rapid prototyping; multi-dimensional optimization; and radio systems and flight telemetry as applied to 2.4 GHz radio-controlled aircraft.

 The MIT Flying Club, headquartered in AeroAstro, motivates, encourages, and facilitates affordable, hands-on experiences in full-scale flying for the MIT community.
 Open to pilots and non-pilots, the club offers regular general body meetings for members, hosts helicopter fly-ins to the MIT campus, organizes fly-outs to New England airports, and sponsors seminars for all aviation enthusiasts.

 GA3 is the AeroAstro graduate student group.
 It promotes graduate student well being, advocates student interests, and fosters a sense of community within the department.
 GA3 sponsors numerous events including lectures and seminars, and social activities.